JRMurr/JRMurr.github.io/src/content/blog/tix/vibe-coding-a-type-checkerlsp-for-nix.md

 Tix is also pretty fast.
 A full type check of nixpkgs can be done in around 20 secs.
 Smaller projects like my [nixos config](https://github.com/JRMurr/NixOsConfig) check in 5ish seconds.
+I have some ideas to make this even faster.....

 ## The Type System